recrsn/ec2pricing/README.md

 gulp build
 ````

-This will generated a optimized build inside `dist` directory.
+This will generate an optimized build inside `dist` directory.
 You can deploy the contents of this directory to a static
-web host.
+web server.

 ## Roadmap